 When the discussion turned to the leading broadcasters, the Audacy name came up, and one of my Canadian guests suggested it was an odd name.
 I asked her to spell it, and got the “Odyssey” spelling as her answer.

 As a researcher, of course, these problems are almost always solved in the field.
 In this case, a curious marketer could schedule simple one-on-one interviews with consumers, asking them to spell any number of real or fictitious companies.
 You learn in a hurry if you’ve got a clarify issue on your hands.
-Like distributing a proposed new logo among the staff for feedback, it’s not foolproof but it does give you a quick sense if you’re about to create more confusion with new look or new name.
+Like distributing a proposed new logo among the staff for feedback, it’s not foolproof but it does give you a quick sense if you’re about to create more confusion with a new look or new name.

 The good news for jacapps is that we survived whatever initial confusion was created.
 The company celebrates its 15th birthday next month, none the worse for wear.
 But I still grimace when I’m introduced as a speaker or presenter, and the company is part of my bio and they totally botch the name.